roytwu/Tut_oop_cat1/README.md

 ------------

 ## _cpp basic
 This is a dirctory including many basic concepts about C++.
-Projects under this direcotry are devepled under Visual Studio 2015
+Projects under this direcotry are devepled under Visual Studio 2015 and CMake.
 - ### template
   Sample code about function templates

 - ### virtual
   Sample code about `virtual void operator()()`

+- ### cmake_example
+  A good start to learn CMake

 ## class_oop
 This is a project about implementing class in C++.